Health Care Provider Rights and Responsibilities

 Offsets.
 If a provider asserts underpayment of a claim, the HMO or insurer may defend or offset the assertion by overpayments that were made within the timeframe extending as far back as to the underpayment in question.
 If the underpayment is confirmed, the HMO or insurer may lessen or balance the amount owed to the provider by identifying an amount the HMO or insurer overpaid to the provider from the time of the underpayment to the present.
 However, the HMO or insurer may not collect overpayments in excess of the provider underpayment, unless the overpayment occurred within the last 24 months or an exception applies as described above.

 Assignment of Benefits Form.
-If the non-participating physician is billing the patient for a surprise bill (services provided in a participating hospital or ambulatory surgical facility or a referral to a non-participating provider without the patient's consent), the non-participating physician is also required to include an assignment of benefits form with the patient's bill and the claim form.
+If the non-participating physician is billing the patient for emergency services, including inpatient services following an emergency room visit, or for a surprise bill (services provided in a participating hospital or ambulatory surgical facility or a referral to a non-participating provider without the patient's consent), the non-participating physician is also required to include an assignment of benefits form with the patient's bill and the claim form.
 For more information regarding what is a surprise bill, see What You Need To Know About Surprise Bills If You Are A Health Care Provider.

 When Scheduling Appointments.
 A healthcare professional, or a group practice of health care professionals, a diagnostic and treatment center or a health center defined under 42 USC §254b on behalf of health care professionals rendering services at the group practice, diagnostic and treatment center or health center, is required to disclose to patients or prospective patients the following information: